Morse Law logo

 • Employed individuals facing immediate wage garnishment or foreclosure who need rapid bankruptcy filing but lack upfront attorney funds

-• Colorado residents seeking Chapter 7 bankruptcy with transparent, predictable costs and full attorney representation at below-market rates
+• Colorado residents seeking Chapter 7 bankruptcy with listed, predictable costs and full attorney representation at below-market rates

 • Homeowners facing foreclosure who need Chapter 13 protection to stop the sale process and negotiate mortgage modifications